-Setting certain stones can sometimes feel very daunting which will all too often come between a jeweller and setting stone they love!
+Setting certain stones can sometimes feel very daunting, which will all too often come between a jeweller and setting a stone they love!

 Discover our top recommended stone setting tools below.

 A pusher is a simple and affordable tool for pushing claws or bezels over stones during setting.

 A bezel rocker gives a lovely, even result when used to 'roll' the bezel over a stone and helps to prevent any creases or unsightly marks in the metal.